UNM-CARC/QuickBytes/Stacks_quickbyte.md

 	module load bwa-0.7.17-intel-18.0.2-7jvpfu2
 	module load samtools-1.10-gcc-9.3.0-python3-ikifznw

-We'll also set some variables for refering to paths to stuff:
+We'll also set some variables for refering to paths to stuff.
+We assume that the reference names (ReferenceBaseName):

 	src=$PBS_O_WORKDIR
 	bwa_ref=$src/ReferenceBaseName